-Keep Calm and COVID On Is a Bad Strategy
+The U.K.’s Coronavirus 'Herd Immunity' Debacle

 In their letter, more than 500 signatories wrote:

-We are not convinced that enough is known about ‘behavioural fatigue’ or to what extent these insights apply to the current exceptional circumstances.
+We are not convinced that enough is known about “behavioural fatigue” or to what extent these insights apply to the current exceptional circumstances.
 Such evidence is necessary if we are to base a high-risk public health strategy on it.
 In fact, it seems likely that even those essential behaviour changes that are presently required (e.g., handwashing) will receive far greater uptake the more urgent the situation is perceived to be.
-‘Carrying on as normal’ for as long as possible undercuts that urgency.
+“Carrying on as normal” for as long as possible undercuts that urgency.

 Without strong guidance, British institutions and citizens have begun making their own decisions, going well over what the government recommends.
 Universities haven’t been told to close, but many have, sending students home, moving classes and exams online, and postponing graduations.
 Many care homes will not be admitting visitors.
 Soccer leagues have been suspended.
 The Queen has canceled public engagements.
 The Scottish government is planning to close schools and expand testing.

-“When you cannot rely on your government, there are still things that you can do,” says Hanage.
+“When you cannot rely on your government, there are still things that you can do,” Hanage says.
 “You are able to limit your contacts, which will not only protect you but also your community.
 If you don’t start to isolate yourself as much as you can, they’re more likely to die.”

-“We really need people to engage and to sustain individual control measures, like social distancing, for months at a time,” adds Klepac.
+“We really need people to engage and to sustain individual control measures, like social distancing, for months at a time,” Klepac adds.
 “We’re in this for the long term and we need everyone to do their part.
 It is a very big ask.”

 We want to hear what you think about this article.
 Submit a letter to the editor or write to letters@theatlantic.com.